kocienda/Any/README.md

         }
     };

-    // function pointer from the small/internal or large/external
+    // Function pointer from the small/internal or large/external
-    // template is stored in the PseudoAny instance for later use void (*handler)(Action, ...);
+    // template is stored in the PseudoAny instance for later use. void (*handler)(Action, ...);
 };
 ```